Genesis 22: 9-12

 If you haven't, I encourage you to find a place to get alone with God, climb any mountain you must and lay down those loves that have become more important than God.

-You are invited to join us at Reading, Reflecting, Bible Community.
+You are invited to join us at Reading, Reflection, Bible Community.
 Join other believers from all walks of life as we read and meditate on His words.

 Robyn Rochelle Cox